Brian K. Zahra: Judicial philosophy

 Zahra characterizes himself as a rule of law judge advocating judicial restraint.
 In a 2007 forum, he spoke of his respect for the separation of powers, noting the importance of "leaving to the legislature the significant policy questions of the day."

 Notable court decisions

 While on the Michigan Court of Appeals, Zahra joined Judges Kurtis T. Wilder and Joel Hoekstra in upholding a state constitutional amendment barring public employers from recognizing same-sex unions.
 In Pride at Work v.
 Granholm, the three judge panel unanimously struck down a ruling by an Ingham County court judge and ruled that domestic partner benefit plans were unconstitutional.

 In 2022, Zahra dissented from a Michigan Supreme Court decision ordering the Board of State Canvassers to allow voters to vote on a ballot proposition that would amend the Michigan Constitution to provide for a limited right to abortion.
 Zahra's dissent was strongly criticized by other members of the Michigan Supreme Court.

 Personal life

-Zahra married Alyssa Jones (née Watson, b. c.
+Zahra married Alyssa Jones (née Watson, born c.
 1963) in 1987 and divorced her in 1993.
 Zahra resides in Northville Township with his second wife Suzanne and their two children.